Boubou0909/Mangas-dl/README.md

 - **Manga's main page** : URL of the main page of the manga ([See this section for further informations](https://github.com/Boubou0909/Mangas-dl#example-of-mangas-main-page)).
 - **Language** *optional* : Give the number correponding to the language you want to choose.
 - **Chapters to download** : Give the numbers of the first and the last chapters you want to download, separated by a dash.
 If you want to download several intervals, separate them by a slash.
 If the number of the first and the last chapters are integers, you can write them normally.
 If not, you have to specify with float numbers.
 To download all chapters, you can enter just '*', '-1' or leave blank.
 Moreover, you can tap "list" to have the complete list of the chapters that have been found, then the program will reask you the same question ("list" option won't be available the second time).
+- **Name of the final folder** : Name of new folder where the chapter(s) will be downloaded.
+To make it automatic, you can leave this field blank.
 - **Destination folder** : Give the absolute path to the folder where the scans will be located.
 A new folder will be created inside with the name of the manga.
 - **Y/N questions** : Answer with 'Y'/'y'/1 or 'N'/'n'/0